ErHaWeb/klaro_consent_manager/Documentation/QuickStart/Index.rst

     #.
 Scroll to palette :guilabel:`Expiration Time`

     #.
-Enter the number of years/months/days/hours/minutes/seconds that will elapse before this cookie expires under :guilabel:`Expiration Time` if the cookies domain is not the current one
+Enter the number of years/months/days/hours/minutes/seconds that will elapse before this cookie expires under :guilabel:`Expiration Time`

     #.
 Enter the expiration unit to be used under :guilabel:`Expires after unit`